João Afonso (footballer, born 1990)

-João Ricardo da Silva Afonso (born 28 May 1990) is a Portuguese professional footballer who plays for Primeira Liga club Tondela as a central defender.
+João Ricardo da Silva Afonso (born 28 May 1990) is a Portuguese professional footballer who plays for Liga Portugal 2 club Tondela as a central defender.

 Club career

 Vitória Guimarães

 Born in Castelo Branco, Afonso started playing with local Sport Benfica e Castelo Branco, after joining its youth system in 2007.
 He went on to spend several seasons with the club in the lower leagues, also being awarded team captaincy.

 On 20 June 2014, after being linked with C.S.
 Marítimo and Gil Vicente FC, Afonso signed with fellow Primeira Liga side Vitória de Guimarães.
 He made his debut as a professional on 22 August of that year, replacing the injured Moreno midway through the first half of an eventual 3–0 home win against F.C.
 Penafiel.

 Afonso joined G.D.
 Estoril Praia also from the top division on 31 August 2016, in a season-long loan deal.
 The following 9 July, still owned by Vitória, he moved abroad after agreeing to a one-year loan with Córdoba CF in the Spanish Segunda División.